best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 When we report on statistical significance, we are giving the likelihood of seeing this result if chance alone was operating.
 The phrase 'statistically significant at the 0.05 (or 5%) level' indicates that, if chance alone was operating, a result like this would occur less than 5% of the time.

 ### No to NA
 We do not advise using 'NA' to describe cells with no data.
-While in statistics this often means Not Available, many users will assume it means Not Applicable.
+This shorthand is ambiguous, some may read it as Not Applicable, others may read it as Not Available.

 ## Benefits of using consistent shorthand
 ### Increased understanding